Austyno/magazine/README.md

-A magazine site created with MongoDb, ExpressJs, ReactJs and NodeJs
+A magazine site created with MongoDb, ExpressJs, ReactJs, NodeJs and Redux